-GLOVE FACTS is a service of Eastman designed to assist customers in the selection of protective gloves to be used when handling Eastman Products.
+These glove facts are a service of Eastman designed to assist customers in the selection of protective gloves to be used when handling Eastman products.
 The data presented here were developed through testing at an outside laboratory, utilizing the ASTM F739 standard method for permeation testing.
 Applicability of these data should be evaluated by each customer based upon the intended use of the Eastman product.

 Factors Affecting Glove Selection